 Human Resources Analyst

+Julie has been working in Human Resources since 1997 and specifically with the City since 2011.
 Julie is responsible for recruitment, position studies, and supporting employee engagement and Racial Equity and Social Justice initiatives.
 Julie provides consultation to managers, supervisors and employees on human resources policies, procedures and practices, and serves as a strategic HR partner for various City agencies.
-Julie has been with the City for over 10 years and has 24 years of Human Resources experience.
+Julie graduated from the University of Wisconsin – Madison with a Bachelor’s degree in Management/Human Resources and Operations Management/Statistics.

 Human Resources Analyst

-Bill has been the City's Benefits Analyst for over six years and brings nearly a decade of HR experience to the position.
-Bill earned a Bachelor of Science degree in Accounting from Western Governors University after graduating from Madison College with an Associate of Applied Science degree in Finance.
+Bill brings over a decade of HR experience to his positon as HR Analyst.
+He earned a Bachelor of Science degree in Accounting from Western Governors University after graduating from Madison College with an Associate of Applied Science degree in Finance.
 We are excited for Bill to bring his lifetime of experience in being helpful and knowledgeable about a variety of subjects, and his constant desire to learn new things.

 Human Resources Analyst

 Brooke Gillitzer is part of the HR Services team that is responsible for recruitment, conducting position studies, coordinating department engagement efforts, and providing strategic assistance to departments.
 Brooke has been with the City of Madison HR department since 2020 and grew up in the Madison area.
 In her time at the City, she also has experience with processes related to drug and alcohol testing, FMLA and leave management, and supporting the benefits section.
 She earned a Bachelor's degree from Edgewood College.